MenkeTechnologies/zpwr/README.md

 export ZPWR_TMUX_PREFIX_LINUX='C-b'
 ```

-## Autosaving Vim Plugins
+## Autosaving Vim Plugins -- Persistent Memory
-One of the vim plugin is vim-autosave which autosaves all edits thus making `:w` unnecessary.
+The vim-autosave plugin autosaves all edits, making `:w` unnecessary -- your work is never lost.
 `:u 0` in vim command(colon) mode will reset all changes in buffer which will then be autosaved.

 ## Auto List Completions